owid/sdg-tracker.org/pages/infrastructure-industrialization.md

 With economic growth, most countries move through a significant economic transition from agriculture to industrialisation.
 Ensuring this process of industrialisation is inclusive is essential in making such economic transitions sustainable, and closely linked with positive employment outcomes.

 The charts below show the share of manufacturing, both with a country's gross domestic product (GDP) and in its share of total employment.
-Further information on
+Further context of these transitions can be found at our blog posts on [Structural Transformation](https://ourworldindata.org/structural-transformation-and-deindustrialization-evidence-from-todays-rich-countries) and [Are Emerging Economies Deindustrializing Too Quickly?](https://ourworldindata.org/growth-and-structural-transformation-are-emerging-economies-industrializing-too-quickly)

 <iframe src="https://ourworldindata.org/grapher/manufacturing-value-added-to-gdp" style="width: 100%; height: 600px; border: 0px none;"></iframe><iframe src="https://ourworldindata.org/grapher/industry-share-of-total-emplyoment" style="width: 100%; height: 600px; border: 0px none;"></iframe>